jlylekim/UndersmoothedUnfolding/docs/source/index.rst

    contain the root `toctree` directive.

-**NOTE: this documentation website is stills under development.**
+**NOTE: this documentation website is under development**

 UndersmoothedUnfolding
 ==================================================
-``UndersmoothedUnfolding`` provides a `ROOT <https://root.cern.ch/>`_ implementation of unfolding software which aims at optimal *uncertainty quantification*.
+``UndersmoothedUnfolding`` provides a `ROOT <https://root.cern.ch/>`_ implementation of an unfolding technique which aims at optimal *uncertainty quantification* for the unfolded particle spectrum.
+The implementation is an extension of the `TUnfold <http://www.desy.de/~sschmitt/tunfold.html>`_ library and can hence be easily incorporated into existing TUnfold-based particle physics data analyses.

 .. toctree::